rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 - os.environ.setdefault("MONGO_URI", "Added by user")
 - os.environ.setdefault("MONGO_DBNAME", "Added by user")

+## Deployment

+### Heroku Deployment

-2. Add required files for Heroku to run the app.
+1. Add required files for Heroku to run the app.
 Create requirements.txt and Procfile:
 - `$ pip3 freeze --local > requirements.txt`
 - `$ echo web: python app.py > Procfile`
-3. Push these 2 files to gitHub.
+2. Push these 2 files to gitHub.

-### Heroku Deployment

-1. Login to Heroku.com and from dashboard go to "new" - "create new app" and add details of app to create.
+3. Login to Heroku.com and from dashboard go to "new" - "create new app" and add details of app to create.
 ![Image](static/assets/images/readme-images/create-new-screenshot.png)
-2. Setup automatic deployment by selecting "Deploy" tab then under "Deployment Method" - "connect to GitHub".
+4. Setup automatic deployment by selecting "Deploy" tab then under "Deployment Method" - "connect to GitHub".
 ![Image](static/assets/images/readme-images/github-connect-screenshot.png)
-3. Add gitHub repository name "Car-Owner-Reviews-MS3-Project" and connect to app.
+5. Add gitHub repository name "Car-Owner-Reviews-MS3-Project" and connect to app.
-4. Go to settings tab for the app and select "Reveal Config Vars".
+6. Go to settings tab for the app and select "Reveal Config Vars".
 ![Image](static/assets/images/readme-images/config-screenshot.png)
-5. Add in the variables from the env.py file.
+7. Add in the variables from the env.py file.
-6. Back under "Deploy" tab, under "Automatic Deploys" select "Enable Automatic Deployment"
+8. Back under "Deploy" tab, under "Automatic Deploys" select "Enable Automatic Deployment"
-7. Under "Manual Deploy" select "Deploy Branch"
+9. Under "Manual Deploy" select "Deploy Branch"
-8. After Heroku has built the app it will be successfully deployed.
+10. After Heroku has built the app it will be successfully deployed.
 Select "View" to launch.
 ![Image](static/assets/images/readme-images/deployed-screenshot.png)

 ### Cloning on GitHub
-- Login to GitHub.com.
+1. Login to GitHub.com.
-- Open my repositories.
+2. Open my repositories.
-- Click "Code" then under "Clone" copy the link with the HTTPS URL.
+3. Click "Code" then under "Clone" copy the link with the HTTPS URL.
 ![Image](static/assets/images/readme-images/download-clone-screenshot.png)
-- Go to the terminal in your IDE environment.
+4. Go to the terminal in your IDE environment.
-- Change the working directory to where you want the clone to be saved by typing `cd` and the name of the directory.
+5. Change the working directory to where you want the clone to be saved by typing `cd` and the name of the directory.
-- Type `git clone` and paste the copied HTTPS URL.
+6. Type `git clone` and paste the copied HTTPS URL.
-- After pressing enter the clone will be saved to your chosen directory.
+7. After pressing enter the clone will be saved to your chosen directory.

+### Local Deployment On Gitpod

+- Clone repository (see steps above).

 ## Credits